 2. Food Service Work

 Restaurants and food-service providers are always in need of part-time staff, covering a variety of roles relating to food preparation and guest service.
 Kitchens need cooks and other workers, like food expeditors and dishwashers; while the front of the house calls for part-timers, as well.
 Restaurant servers, bus people, bartenders and even supervisors are in-demand; furnishing excellent part-time employment opportunities for students.
 Restaurant work provides flexibility, allowing students to put their hours in during breakfast shifts, or after school serving lunch and dinner crowds.
-Bartenders are also needed part-time; furnishing some of the most rewarding earning potential for students able to work nights.
+Bartenders are also needed part-time; furnishing some of the most rewarding earning potentials for students able to work nights.
 Banquet facilities are particularly appealing for students, since events are over within a few hours, and pay is good for the part-time servers and bartenders working these functions.

 3. Campus Employment